 My favorite meal ever in Paris was a happenstance meal.
 If I had a bag of kale chips with me, I fear I would have never tasted the best Cassoulet ever and since.

-While wandering through a small town in Provence one year, Jordan and I stumbled upon a butcher shop.
+While wandering through a small town in Provence a few years ago, Jordan and I stumbled upon a butcher shop.
 We were struggling with the language a bit so decided to just copy exactly what the person in front of us had ordered.
-After grabbing a baguette from the bakery next door, we rested on a ledge and tasted the world’s most incredible cured meats.
+After grabbing a baguette from the bakery next door, we rested on a ledge and tasted the world's most incredible cured meats.
 10 years later we still talk about how we have never tasted anything like it.

-What if I had a “power bar” in my bag?
+What if I had a macro bar in my bag?
 Would this moment ever have happened?

 Well, you get the point.

 I travel because I am madly, deeply in love with this world.
 I am in awe of how others live, and interested to the point of obsessed with how food functions in each culture.

 So, no, I don't bring food along with me.

 Living a healthy life is much much more than a bag of organic Superfoods, it is being open to growth and experience, and that little butcher shop that you stumble upon in Provence.